materialscloud-org/optimade-maker/README.md

 ```

 This will trigger the Github Action that will create 1) a Github release; and 2) build and publish the package on pypi.

+## Acknowledgements

+This project was funded by the NCCR MARVEL, a National Centre of Competence in Research, funded by the Swiss National Science Foundation (grant number 205602).
+We also acknowledge support by the Open Research Data Program of the Swiss ETH Board (project "API-03 IntER").